 - Sun protection with high-density silver-coated UV-resistant fabric

-- Rain protection with high-quality waterproof fabric that has a PU 1500mm coating
+- Rain protection with high-quality waterproof material that has a PU 1500mm coating

 - Long-lasting wear

-- Only has two poles (may want more support)
+- It only has two poles (may want more support)

-- If not properly secured not good in windy weather
+- If not correctly connected not good in windy weather

 How much weight do you need to hold down a canopy?